 To find the best photo printers, in addition to image quality, we factor in criteria such as speed, price, maintenance costs, and any unique features that help them one-up the competition.
 With their moving parts, we also look at durability.

 Our selections are based on our long- and short-term testing; experience with earlier models; familiarity with the companies’ technologies; consultation with industry experts, fellow journalists, and users; online forums; lab results; and other third-party reviews.
 Our lead printer reviewer has racked up 30 years of experience in testing and reviewing printers.
-We also look across the board – not just our own experiences – to find consensus on what we think are the best-performing cameras you can currently buy.
+We also look across the board – not just our own experiences – to find consensus on what we think are the best-performing inkjet printers you can currently buy.
 We also look at list pricing to determine if a product is worth the cost, product availability, and future proofing qualities.
 We will even recommend printers that aren’t new, provided it’s still for sale, the features are still best-in-class, and it’s supported by the manufacturer.

 The printer market, however, evolves constantly, with manufacturers either introducing better models with new features, or basic upgrades.
 So, you can expect our picks to change – and change quickly.
 But don’t worry: The models you see here will be with you for some time, and if we anticipate there could be better models in the horizon, we will state that upfront to help you decide whether you should buy now or wait.